benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 over time.

 And it's also important that this curiousity is not limited to technical topics only.
-[Mature engineers are curious about people, how they tick, what's interesting to them and much more][skamille-curiousity].
+[Mature developers are curious about people, how they tick, what's interesting to them and much more][skamille-curiousity].